-Motorcycles come in many varieties and so do the people who own and ride them.
+Motorcycles come in as many varieties as the people who own and ride them.
 Knowing which type is best for you depends on several factors, including riding experience, the type of riding to be done and the size of the rider.
 Motorcycles have evolved into highly specialized vehicles over the decades and can suit many needs and riding styles.

 A chopper mostly is a highly-modified cruiser that might have a tall and skinny front wheel, fat rear wheel, raked out forks and a seating position with the feet situated forward of the rider.
 While many people find choppers to be very cool, they also can be very impractical.
 The long rakes most have on their forks make them difficult to turn.
 Choppers work well for riding mostly straight roads, but if the route has a lot of turns, the chopper and its rider can be overmatched.